 SECTION 37.
 Separability Clause. - Any portion or provision of this Act that may be declared unconstitutional or invalid shall not have the effect of nullifying other portions or provisions hereof, as long as such remaining portions or provisions can still subsist and be given effect in their entirety.

 SECTION 38.
-Effectivity. - This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) newspapers of general circulation.
+Effectivity. - .
+This Act shall take effect fifteen (15) days after completion of publication in the Official Gazette or in a newspaper of general circulation.

 Approved,